raphaelrpl/portal-1/docs/README.md

 ![Basic architecture](https://github.com/betonr/portal/blob/dev/docs/BDC%20Arquitecture%20-%20Master_Details.jpg)

 ## Generate Docs
-the documentation of the application is made with the "compodoc" plugin and can be generated as follows
+the documentation of the application is made with the "[`compodoc`](https://compodoc.app/)" plugin and can be generated as follows

 ```
 cd ../bdc-portal